Adult Achievment Awards at Newbattle Abbey College

 Current delivery partners include local authorities, third sector organisations, colleges and community learning providers.

-If you’d like more information about the Adult Achievement Awards we’d be happy to answer any questions you may have.
+If you’d like more information about Adult Achievement Awards, we’d be happy to answer any questions you may have.

 I have worked with many learners over the years since the first AAA pilot project, at all SCQF levels.